Reviews You Can Rely On

 Why Trust GearLab

-Our team spent weeks digging into the best helmets available today to find the best values currently available for this bike helmet review.
-After researching, we ordered the ten most promising models to put through our field test and spent two weeks putting them through the wringer while researching the best folding electric bikes.
-Our testing involved lots of saddle time and included various terrain and conditions, countless back-to-back comparisons, and close examinations in the lab.
+Our team spent weeks digging into the best helmets available today to find the best values for this bike helmet review.
+After researching, we ordered the most promising models for our field test and spent two weeks putting them through the wringer while testing for our folding electric bike category.
+Our helmet testing involved lots of saddle time and included various terrain and conditions, countless back-to-back comparisons, and close examinations in the lab.

 Protection (25% of overall score weighting)